Celebrity Eclipse - Transatlantic UK to Miami via Boston, NYC , Bermuda, Nassau - Day 1 - Leaving Southampton

 Nice, easy journey down finds us at Southampton Pier at around 12.30pm - Celebrity's Eclipse is looming over the port building ready for its journey.
-This is our first Trans Atlantic cruise, it seems a little odd thinking the next time we get off the ship we will have crossed "the pond"; our first stop is Boston where we have organised a private mini bus tour with some CC (Cruise Critic) folks before then sailing on to New York for 2 days, Bermuda 2 days and another CC private tour, The Bahamas and Miami.
+This is our first Trans Atlantic cruise, it seems a little odd thinking the next time we get off the ship we will have crossed "the pond"; our first stop is Boston where we have organised a private mini bus tour with some CC (Cruise Critic) folks then sailing on to New York for 2 days, Bermuda 2 days and another CC private tour, The Bahamas and Miami.

-Had lunch from Oceanview cafe outside at the back of the ship, taking in a cloudy, grey Southampton.
+Had lunch in theOceanview cafe (buffet) outside at the back of the ship, taking in a cloudy, grey Southampton.
 I feel like I should apologise for the lack of sunshine to the folk who have flown in, probably from better climes than this.
 Cottage pie for J and roast beef w/yorks pud for D with a cheeky Malbec each.
 The puds are always a disappointment on any ship.
 The title of each bearing no resemblance to its ingredients!
 A quick peruse of the ship and see the famous lawn.
 The great glass elevators are very scary for J in the internal atrium area, woah!

 Click here for day 2